holdenb/pycvss/README.md

 # pycvss

-### A python module for the CVSS architecture designed for research and to provide services. :computer:
+### A python module for the CVSS architecture designed for research and service provision :computer:

 ## Quick installation guide :coffee: :eyeglasses:
 ```